goloshubov/fconfig/README.md

 # fconfig
-fconfig is my ansible playbook for dotfiles and a bit more.
-It helps me avoiding configuration drifts on my fedora linux workstations.
+fconfig is my ansible playbook for dotfiles and a bit more

+## goals
+- avoid configuration drifts, primarily on (fedora) linux workstations and laptops
+- keep it as simple as possible

-## Features:
+## features
 - apply dotfiles and system configs:
   - plain files and jinja templates are supported
   - configs stored in (external) git repositories, public or private.
 An example is https://github.com/goloshubov/fconfig_files See files_repo's directory structure below.